Renewables Projected to Meet Nearly Half of Global Electricity Demand by 2030, Driven by Solar Energy

 Illustration.
 (Credit: Pixabay)

-Renewables, particularly energy, are projected to meet nearly half of global electricity demand by the end of the decade, as detailed in the latest (IEA) report.
+Renewables, particularly solar energy, are projected to meet nearly half of global electricity demand by the end of the decade, as detailed in the latest (IEA) report.
 The report highlights a significant increase in renewable power capacity, estimating that over 5,500 GW will be added globally between 2024 and 2030—approximately three times the capacity increase observed from 2017 to 2023.

 Solar energy alone is anticipated to contribute 80% of the new renewable capacity during this period, driven by both large-scale solar projects and increased rooftop installations.
 Meanwhile, the wind sector is expected to recover, with its growth rate projected to double in comparison to previous years.

-The report indicates that nearly 70 countries, representing 80% of global renewable capacity, are likely to surpass their renewable energy targets for 2030.
+The report indicates that nearly 70 countries, representing 80% of global renewable capacity, are likely to surpass their targets for 2030.
 However, achieving the tripling of renewable capacity set by governments at the COP28 climate change conference may be challenging, with the forecast estimating a 2.7-fold increase instead.

 IEA Executive Director emphasized that renewables are advancing more rapidly than governments can set targets, primarily because they are now the most cost-effective option for new power generation.
 By 2030, wind and solar are expected to comprise 30% of global electricity generation, although integration of these variable sources into power systems needs to improve, as current rates of curtailment have reached around 10% in several countries.